 If you make two exactly opposing predictions, you will, in effect be cancelling all or a portion of your first prediction with the second.

-Users are required to register to participant in Forecaster Challenge as that is the only way to track their predictions from day to day.
+Players are required to register to participate in Forecaster Challenge as that is the only way to track their predictions from day to day.
 It also provides them with an account balance of AccuDollars that will persist over time.

-Only a name, email address and password are required to register – no additional personal information is required.
+Only an email address and password are required to register – no additional personal information is required.
 In the future, AccuWeather and/or CX may send you promotional emails.

 We need to make sure that every account is unique and to do that we rely on an email address.
 It also allows AccuWeather and/or CX to reach out if there are any support issues we need to contact you about.

 At this time you cannot change your email address after you have initially signed up.
 If your email address has changed, you can register a new account using the new email address.